 You must be careful when adding any kind of media-pictures, audio, or video-to a presentation.
 Not all media found with an Internet search is free to use.
-PowerPoint may let you search YouTube for media, but that doesn't necessarily mean you're legally allowed to use the media clip.
+PowerPoint may let you paste the video's URL to link it, but that doesn't necessarily mean you're legally allowed to use the media clip.
 It is safest to research the license of any media you want to use and then verify that it is in the public domain (free to use), royalty free (absent of royalty or license fees), or carries the Creative Commons license (free to use and share).
 Finding this information is not always easy and usually involves determining the owner of the media.